Property Standards Complaints - Frequently Asked Questions (FAQ)

 What happens when a complaint is made?

 - Infractions may be resolved through a combination of education, persuasion, orders and enforcement through the provincial courts.

 Can an order issued under the Property Standards By-law be appealed?

-- The recipient of an order may appeal the Order to Repair issued by a Property Standards Officer to the Property Standards Committee by filing their Notice of Appeal Form with the Committee Coordinator of the City Clerk's Department, 1st Floor, 350 City Hall Square West or by email to firstname.lastname@example.org.
+- The recipient may appeal an Order to Repair issued by a property standards officer to the Property Standards Committee by filing their Notice of Appeal Form with the committee coordinator of the City Clerk's Department, 1st Floor, 350 City Hall Square West or by email to firstname.lastname@example.org.

 - The Notice of Appeal Form is attached to the Order to Repair and will include a deadline date for appeal.